10 Myths About Skin Tags You Need to Stop Believing

 Skin tags occur in ‘dirty’ or unfit people

 Sure, skin tags can look pretty gross.
 But while other skin conditions might be triggered by bad hygiene, that’s not true here.
 Sonam Yadav, MD, tell us, “While obesity, PCOD, and diabetes (among other conditions) increase risk of tags, these are not related to hygiene and can occur even without these precursors–during pregnancy, in thyroid imbalance, or from wearing tightly fitted clothing.”
-(On the other hand, these are the hygiene mistakes that could be making you or your kids sick.)
+Here are 8 surprising facts you should know about skin cancer.

 Skin tags result from skin rubbing against skin